 - He was one of the key figures in the Civil Wars that tore the country apart in the 1640s, and one of the main architects of Parliament’s victory in this bloody conflict.

 - The modern British army was founded from the New Modelled Army that Cromwell helped found and led so effectively.
 The red coat still worn as the dress uniform by regiments today was derived from that of Cromwell’s regiments.

-- Cromwell was a key figure – arguably the driving force – behind the trial and execution of King Charles I. This was the first time that a monarch had been deposed and put on trial by his own people, as opposed to being simply deposed by a rival royal.
+- Cromwell was a key figure in the trial and execution of King Charles I. This was the first time that a monarch had been deposed and put on trial by his own people, as opposed to being simply deposed by a rival royal.
 It has been argued that this helped establish a legal precedent that heads of state were answerable to the law and their people – an important principle that led to the existence of the International Criminal Court and War Crimes Tribunals today.

-- The Protectorate over which Cromwell presided was the first government in British history to have a written constitution, a document that set out the rules for how the country should be governed, and enshrined the principle of freedom of religious conscience.
+- The Protectorate over which Cromwell presided was the first government in British history to have a written constitution - indeed the first such document in a modern nation state - a document that set out the rules for how the country should be governed, and enshrined the principle of freedom of religious conscience.
 For a time in the 1650s there was the greatest period of religious toleration there had yet been in England, or would be again for over a century.

 - The period that Cromwell lived through led to the foundation of our modern parliamentary democracy; people then raised questions about the nature of freedom, government, religion and equality that we still wrestle with today.

 For differing on views on why different historians think Cromwell is significant, have a look at the Cromwell Association website.